-Ragged & Tagged & Flagged - Caroline Chisholm, Domesticity and the Victorian Goldfields by Dr Flossie Peitsch is an exhibition/installation featuring a series of white household pillowcases embellished with simple quilting designs.
+Ragged & Tagged & Flagged - Caroline Chisholm, Domesticity and the Victorian Goldfields by Dr Flossie Peitsch is a textile-based exhibition/installation.

+In this exhibition there is a series of white household pillowcases and embellished with simple quilting designs.
 Attached to them are many paper parcel tags inscribed with the names or positions of unheralded women – living and dead – deemed significant by the tag's authors.
 It gives them the appearance of the tails of kites.
-On the walls are artistic facsimiles of hand-crafted, hooked rag floor-rugs.
-These bear traditional slogans or abstract patterns in traditional suffragette/feminist colours.
-These floor rugs are reminiscent of the hooked floor rugs of the1800s era, which women crafted from recycled household clothing.
+In addition there are artistic facsimiles of hand-crafted, hooked rag floor-rugs and tapestries bearing slogans or abstract patterns in traditional suffragette/feminist colours.

 Visitors will be invited to add their own inscribed tags to those already part of the installation as a fun and effective memorial to ordinary women, doing ordinary tasks during the period of the Victorian goldfields.
 There will be a free community workshop on Sunday 19 July, where visitors are invited to make a mini finger-hooked rug with Dr Flossie Pietsch.
 Please check the Central Goldfields Art Gallery website for more details.